Efficient ConvBN Blocks for Transfer Learning and Beyond: Method

-\textbf{Associative Law for Convolution and Affine Transform:} Convolution can essentially be viewed as a patch-wise matrix-vector multiplication, with the matrix (kernel weight) having a shape of $[C_\text{out}, k^2 C_\text{in}]$, and the vector having a shape of $[k^2 C_\text{in}]$.
+Convolution can essentially be viewed as a patch-wise matrix-vector multiplication, with the matrix (kernel weight) having a shape of $[C_\text{out}, k^2 C_\text{in}]$, and the vector having a shape of $[k^2 C_\text{in}]$.
 If an affine transform is applied to the weight along the $C_\text{out}$ dimension, then the affine transform is associative with the convolution operator.
 Formally speaking, $\gamma \cdot (\omega \circledast X) = (\gamma \cdot \omega) \circledast X$, where $\gamma$ is a $C_\text{out}$-dimensional vector multiplied to each row of the weight $\omega$.
 This association law lays the foundation of analyses for the Deploy mode and our proposed Tune mode.
+The associative law also applies to transposed convolution~\citep{zeiler_deconvolutional_2010} and linear layers, therefore \emph{the proposed Tune mode also works for TransposedConv-BN and Linear-BN blocks}.